-- 5. Tighten the locknut on the brake cable. - Turn in the adjusting bolt at the rear brake caliper until it feels tight, then turn it out 1/8 turn and tighten its locknut to the specified torque.
+- 6. Tighten the locknut on the brake cable. - 7.
+Slide the rubber cover to its original position. - Turn in the adjusting bolt at the rear brake caliper until it feels tight, then turn it out 1/8 turn and tighten its locknut to the specified torque.
 NOTICE: When tightening the locknut, hold the adjusting bolt with a wrench so that it does not turn together with the locknut.
 [ECB00521]

-Tightening torque: Locknut (rear brake caliper): 16 Nm (1.6 m·kgf, 11 ft·lbf)
+Tightening torque: Locknut (rear brake caliper): 16 Nm (1.6 m·kgf, 12 ft·lbf)